 Lisa Lavelle is on the faculty at The Ackerman Institute for the Family.
 Her areas of interest include working with families/couples of color and looking at the relational impact of chronic illness.

 She earned her BA in Psychology from the University of North Carolina at Chapel Hill in 1994, her MSW from The Silberman School of Social Work at Hunter College in 1998 and her post-graduate degree from The Ackerman Institute for the Family in 2001.

-Dr. Lefkowitz has over twenty-two years of experience in health care specializing in behavioral health and chronic medical illness, particularly hemophilia/hematology-oncology, caregiver issues and bereavement/palliative care.
+Dr. Lefkowitz has over twenty-three years of experience in healthcare specializing in serious mental illness and chronic medical illness.
 She currently runs a program for individuals with severe psychiatric illnesses and is a psychotherapist.
 She has worked with individuals of all ages and led support groups for patients and families affected by chronic illness.
 She has worked at The Child and Adolescent Clinic and Payne Whitney Psychiatric Clinic Adult Services where she led groups for substance use and depression, elderly with depression.
 She has conducted research in identity development and maintenance in chronic illness.

 DiMichele, D.M., Gibb, C.B., Lefkowitz, J.M.; Ni, Q.; Gerber, L.M. & Ganguly (2014).
 Severe and moderate hemophilia A and B in U.S. females.
 Haemophilia.
 20 (2), e136–e143